caterinaurban/function/README.md

 * Termination
 * Guarantee / Recurrence
 * Computation-Tree-Logic (CTL)

-# Tests
+## Tests

-Inline tests with ppx_inline_test sare available in tests/TestCTL, tests/TerminationBoxesTest.ml, tests/TerminationBoxesTest.ml.
-To launch them you must call the following command:
+To check run the (ppx) inline_tests, call the analyzer with the following call pattern:

 	dune runtest
 ## Termination

 To check for termination, call the analyzer with the following call pattern: